GerritCodeReview/modules_cache-chroniclemap/config.md

 configured entries.

-Chronicle Map will allocate memory until the actual number of entries inserted divided by the number configured through `entries` is not higher than the configured `maxBloatFactor`.
+Chronicle Map will allocate memory until the actual number of entries inserted divided by the number configured through `maxEntries` is not higher than the configured `maxBloatFactor`.

 Chronicle Map works progressively slower when the actual size grows far beyond